twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 git push origin master
 ```

-We don't land `feature-1b.squashed` directly, as we should detect conflicting merges at the first PR.
+We don't land `feature-1b.squashed` directly, as we should detect conflicting merges at each PR.

 ## Solution in action
 As with the initial problem, we will now update our first PR.
 The result will look like: